shuyiwan/Course_Sys_Rec/README.md

 ## Descriptions: ##
 **Tech Stack**: We use React for the frontend, and the backend is implemented with Django.

-This web app aims to help student to pick the right course and succeed later in the class.
-Students can enter the course titles and see the detailed descriptions of the class.They can also typed in keywords and get a series of class relevent to these topics.
-When the class begins, they can use this web to find a summary of topics to help them organize the materials and prepare for exams.
-It can recommend others courses that students may want to take in the following quarters based on their courses history.
+This is a course recommendation website that integrates GPT, YouTube, and other features to provide users with better experiences in looking up the classes compared to GOLD.
+Students can get recommended classes from all the departments by entering the topics they like.
+They can see the class information,  the ratings for their instructors, and the grade distribution of this professor in the previous quarter.
+Students can also search for the names of the professors they like and see if they teach any classes this quarter.

  ## User Roles: